plmercereau/chat-dbt/ROADMAP.md

 # Roadmap

 -   Complete the readme file
+-   Keep the modifications of the edited SQL query in the history
+-   Editable SQL query after an error (and keep the modifications in the history)

+## To be planned

+-   Vitests
 -   Implement the options into the web interface
     -   confirm
     -   automatic corrections
     -   keep-context
--   Editable SQL query before confirmation
-    -   [x] CLI
-    -   [ ] Web UI
-    -   and keep the modifications in the history
--   Editable SQL query after an error (and keep the modifications in the history)
+    -   Editable SQL query before confirmation (and keep the modifications in the history)

-## To be planned

--   Vitests
 -   Use the npm package as a library
 -   Statistics e.g. time per request, tokens used, etc
 -   Dark/light mode toggle